edgedb/edgedb/docs/reference/environment.rst

 EDGEDB_SERVER_TENANT_ID
 .......................

-Specifies the tenant ID of this server when hosting multiple EdgeDB instances on one Postgres cluster.
+Specifies the tenant ID of this server when hosting multiple Gel instances on one Postgres cluster.
 Must be an alphanumeric ASCII string, maximum 10 characters long.